Research

 The Partnership was funded by the International Development Research Centre (IDRC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).

-Funded by Canada’s International Development Research Centre (IDRC), we (researchers from Hue University of Agriculture in Vietnam, along with several Canadian researchers) worked across two ecosystems (upland forest and lagoon) to analyze property rights and the potential for collective forms of natural resource governance.
-Research outputs included three books on property rights for a Vietnamese audience, a policy brief on fisheries co-management, and several multi-authored peer review papers including one for The International Journal of the Commons (see Marschke et al. 2012), another for Marine Policy (c.f., Armitage et al. 2011) and a final for Environmental Science & Policy (Armitage & Marschke 2013).
-At a practical level, management rights were designated to several lagoon villages for fishing and fish farming; project work additionally supported the creation of a co-management network encompassing over 50 Fisheries Associations found throughout the lagoon.
+We (researchers from Hue University of Agriculture in Vietnam, along with several Canadian researchers) worked across two ecosystems (upland forest and lagoon) to analyze property rights and the potential for collective forms of natural resource governance.
+Research outputs included three books on property rights for a Vietnamese audience, a policy brief on fisheries co-management, and several multi-authored peer review papers including one for The International Journal of the Commons (see Marschke et al. 2012), another for Marine Policy (Armitage et al. 2011), and a final for Environmental Science & Policy (Armitage & Marschke 2013).
+At a practical level, management rights were designated to several lagoon villages for fishing and fish farming; project work additionally supported the creation of a co-management network encompassing over 50 fisheries associations found throughout the lagoon.
 In the upland field site, enhanced access rights were negotiated particularly for poorer households.